wazuh/wazuh/src/shared_modules/content_manager/README.md

 ### Use case: Download from regular API

 The Content Manager can also download content from a regular API.
-The functionality is quite straigthforward: Download from a given URL and store the content in an output file.
-No API parameters are handlded nor added by the module.
+The functionality is quite straightforward: Download from a given URL and store the content in an output file.
+No API parameters are handled nor added by the module.

 ```json
 {